yo-aiv1/txt2img_google_collab/README.md

 ## How to use it:
 * Click on the "Open In Colab" to open it in your google colab

-* Run the first cell.
+* Run the first cell, It'll take about 4 minutes to download and install.
 ![N|Solid](https://i.postimg.cc/15gBjkDc/chrome-OL3w-CGd-HNw.png)
-    It'll take about 4 minutes to download and install.

 * After sometime you will see the link (look at the picture below) to fooocus's UI that we will be using, open the link.
 ![N|Solid](https://i.postimg.cc/JhtjsJK3/chrome-L3-Ntfsdkih.png)